gravitational/careers/challenges/sre/challenge.md

 * HTTP health check verifying Kubernetes connectivity
 * HTTP API must cache the replica count by watching for changes to Deployments.
   Read-only requests should not each trigger a request to the cluster.
-  It is acceptable to use either go-client or controller-runtime to implement this.
+  It is acceptable to use either client-go or controller-runtime to implement this.
 * Secure connections between the HTTP API and caller with mTLS
 * One or two tests that cover happy and unhappy scenarios